 The $300 travel credit for Chase Ritz-Carlton Rewards can be used for the following: airline lounge day pass or yearly membership, seat upgrades, baggage fees, in-flight Wi-Fi or entertainment, or in-flight refreshments.
 You have to contact J.P.
-Morgan Priority Services (number on back of card) within 4 billing cycles of the purchase date to get the statement credit.
+Morgan Priority Services (number on the back of the card) within 4 billing cycles of the purchase date to get the statement credit.
 The credit posts within 5-7 business days.
 This benefit can be used each calendar year.
 The credit is issued for the calendar year in which the transaction posts.
-For example, if you buy something on December 31, 2016 but it posts in January 2017, this will count towards the 2017 credit.
+For example, if you buy something on December 31, 2016, but it posts in January 2017, this will count towards the 2017 credit.
 This card has a $450 annual fee.

 Platinum Card from American Express

 The Platinum Card from American Express travel credit is valid toward incidental air travel fees.
 You must select a qualifying airline that can be changed each year in January.
 I’ve had success changing the airline via the chat feature on my account.
 This was prior to actually using any of the $200 credit.
 The fees need to be charged by the actual airline, not an alliance partner or a third-party vendor.
-American Express states that the following do not count: airline tickets, upgrades, miles purchases, miles transfer fees, gift cards, duty free purchases, and award tickets.
+American Express states that the following do not count: airline tickets, upgrades, miles purchases, miles transfer fees, gift cards, duty-free purchases, and award tickets.
 Gift cards do seem to work for the time being.
 I used my 2016 and 2017 travel credit to purchase 4 $100 Southwest gift cards.
 The fine print says it can take 2-4 weeks for the statement credit to show up.
-In my experience it’s more like 2-3 days.
+In my experience, it’s more like 2-3 days.
 You can use this benefit each calendar year.
 This card has a $450 annual fee.